Advisory Circular (AC) No. 401-004

 - Does the pilot maintain control of the aircraft when faced with a major distraction, and/or when flying the missed approach procedure?

-Aircraft systems – The pilot should be thoroughly familiar with both normal and abnormal operation of all systems and understand how they work together in IFR flying:
+Aircraft systems – The pilot should be thoroughly familiar with both normal and abnormal operation of all installed systems and understand how they work together in IFR flying: